zstyblik/grafana.org/source/blog/2014-09-11-grafana-1-8-0-rc1-released.md

 for more details

-A full share feature, where you can share a panel or dashboard with the current time range did not make for this release.
+A full share feature, where you can share a panel or dashboard with the current time range did not make it for this release.
 But will be coming.

 #### 7) Documentation